jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Huntress-SMB-Threat-Report-2023.md

 binaries.
-While representing a smaller fraction of overall incidents, Huntress response identifies nearly all intrusions (i.e multiple incidents or compromised hosts can exist within a single organizations intrusion) feature credential capture in some fashion or at some phase of adversary operations.
+While representing a smaller fraction of overall incidents, Huntress response identifies nearly all intrusions (i.e., multiple incidents or compromised hosts can exist within a single organization’s intrusion) feature credential capture in some fashion or at some phase of adversary operations.
 Operating system